 Variable Option - a subaccount of the Separate Account, and the only variable investment option under the Contract.
 The Variable Option invests exclusively in the shares of the AZL Government Money Market Fund.
-You cannot allocate Purchase Payments or other amounts in your Contract (e.g., earnings) to the Variable Option.

 Withdrawal Charge Basis - the total amount under your Contract that is subject to a withdrawal charge as discussed in section 7, Expenses and Adjustments - Withdrawal Charge.